playi/WonderPy/README.md

 * Make the pip installation more standard.
   Currently this requires a manual install of a github-based fork of the AdaFruit package.
 * Port to Windows, Linux

+# Feedback - Survey
+How is WonderPy working for you ?
+We're eager to hear.
+Please take time to [fill out a survey](https://www.surveymonkey.com/r/8KPTT3W)!

 # Contribute
 Pull requests are welcome!